walshbr/data-for-the-rest-of-us/pages/week-9-project-planning.md

 * Student groups will pitch two potential ideas in groups to a panel of judges.
 10 minutes max for each group followed by five minutes of Q&A.

-* Group 1 - cooking
+* Group 1 - politics
-* Group 2 - libraries and museums
+* Group 2 - music 1
-* Group 3 - games
+* Group 3 - music 2
-* Group 4 - politics and economics
+* Group 4 - music 3

 ## Homework

-* Submit a short write-up of your group's ideas by Friday at 9:00AM.
+* Submit a short write-up of your group's ideas to Canvas by Friday at 9:00AM.
 1-2 single-spaced pages max.
 Rank the ideas based on your interest and how feasible they seem.
 If you have decided as a group on which is best, great.
 Otherwise Brandon will pick for you if you ask him to do so.

 ---